MagneticParticleImaging/OpenMPIData.jl/docs/src/index.md

 The source code of this project is licensed under the MIT license.
 All MPI data is licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 This implies that you are free to use, share, and adapt the data.
 However, you must give appropriate credit by citing the project.
-In particular we ask you to cite the [MDF publication](http://arxiv.org/abs/1602.06072).
+In particular we ask you to cite [this publication](https://www.sciencedirect.com/science/article/pii/S2352340919313265).

 ## Contribution